HOTNASCAR.com, Racing ReferenceMarch 2026🇺🇸 USSports Analytics

 Race finish points vs stage points vs win bonuses.
 Stage points can account for 15-20% of a driver's regular season total.
 Dominant drivers with many stage wins show a larger stage segment.

-Your projected points vs historical cutline range (750-800).
-The 2025 cutline was approximately 770 points.
-If your bar exceeds the cutline bars, you're on pace for the playoffs.
+Your projected full-season points vs the historical season-end band (750–800; ~770 typical).
+If your bar exceeds the midpoint/band bars, you're on pace for the playoffs.

 How This Calculator Works

-Playoff qualification status is determined by whether you have a win (locked in), or how your projected total compares to the historical cutline of ~770 points.
-Championship probability uses a logistic curve against the cutline.
+Playoff qualification status is determined by whether you have a win (locked in), or how your projected full-season total compares to the historical season-end cutline band (about 750–800 points at P16; default midpoint 770).
+Championship probability uses a logistic curve against that benchmark.
 All charts update automatically as you change inputs.

 Average finish: Use actual race results if available.
 P12 means roughly 25 points per race from finishing position.
 Stage wins: Each stage win adds 10 points.
 With 2 stages per race and 26 races, there are 52 stage wins available.
-Cutline position: Your current standing relative to 16th place; used for context in the projection.
+Cutline position: Your current standing relative to 16th place; context only—projection margin uses the historical band, not mid-season standings points.

-The four charts visualize: (1) points per finishing position, (2) cumulative points projection over remaining races, (3) breakdown of race vs stage vs win bonus points, and (4) your projection vs the historical cutline range.
+The playoff projection dashboard shows cumulative points vs race number with the historical cutline as a horizontal benchmark.
+Additional charts cover: (1) points per finishing position, (2) breakdown of race vs stage vs win bonus points, and (3) your projection vs that historical band.

 2026 Season Context